erietz/pisync/README.md

 - If you want the log file to still go the your home directory when you run as root, use this `sudo -E python3 ./run_backups.py`
 - You can also specify the log file location in your `Config`.
+    - Hard coding the log file path solves some of the quirks that you can run into when using a cron job.

 # TODO